 We introduce naïveté as follows.
-At every round, with a probability $2\varepsilon(p) \in [0, \frac{1}{2}]$ , the player naively, or randomly, selects between action A and action B, i.e.,
+In every round, with probability $2\varepsilon(p) \in [0, \frac{1}{2}]$, the player naively or randomly selects between actions A and B, that is,

-$\min[r(a; p), 1-r(a; p), r(b; p), 1-r(b; p)] \ge \varepsilon(p).$
+$$\min[r(a; p), 1-r(a; p), r(b; p), 1-r(b; p)] \ge \varepsilon(p).$$

-With the remaining probability $1-2\varepsilon(p)$ , the player makes the action choice in the more conscious manner.
+With the remaining probability $1-2\varepsilon(p)$, the player makes the action choice in a more conscious manner.^{25 26}

 We introduce reciprocity as follows.
-Suppose that the player observes signal a, i.e., the good signal for his opponent.
+Suppose that the player observes signal a, that is, the good signal for his opponent.
 He feels guilty when he selects the defective action despite the observation of the good signal.
 In this case, he can save the psychological cost $c(a; p) \ge 0$ by selecting the cooperative action.
-Hence, the instantaneous gain from selecting action B is equal to Y - c(a; p), while the resultant future loss is equal to $\delta Z(2p-1)\{r(a; p) - r(b; p)\}$ .
-From (6), we require the following properties as a part of
+Hence, the

-&lt;sup>24 In order to calm the tense relation between rationality and empirical data, economic theory and empirics have used stochastic choice models such as logit and probit models that incorporated random error into equilibrium analysis.
-For instance, the model of quantal response equilibrium assumed that the deviation errors from the optimal action choice are negatively correlated with the resultant payoffs.
+25 In order to calm the tense relationship between rationality and empirical data, economic theory and empirics have used stochastic choice models, such as logit and probit models that incorporate random error into the equilibrium analysis.
+For instance, in the model of quantal response equilibrium, it is assumed that the deviation errors from the optimal action choice are negatively correlated with the resultant payoffs.
 See Goerree, Holt, and Palfrey (2008) for a review.
-In contract, this section assumes that the deviation errors induced by naïveté is independent of either the resultant payoff or the observed signal but depends on the level of monitoring accuracy.
+By contrast, this section assumes that the deviation errors induced by naïveté are independent of either the resultant payoff or the observed signal but depend on the level of monitoring accuracy.

-&lt;sup>25 The general experimental literature has often pointed out that social preference facilitates cooperation.
+26 The general experimental literature has often pointed out that social preference facilitates cooperation.
 See Güth, Schmittberger, and Schwarze (1982), Berg, Dickhaut, and McCabe (1995), and Fehr and Gächter (2000).
 The literature assumes that preferences depend on various contexts of the game being played.
 See Rabin (1993), Charness and Rabin (2002), Falk, Fehr, and Fischbacher (2003), Dufwenberg and Kirchsteiger (2004), and Falk and Fishbacher (2005).
-This paper makes the relevant context parameterized by the level of monitoring accuracy.
+This study makes the relevant context parameterized by the level of monitoring accuracy.